-The mechanical part could separate sheet and printed pieces.
+The mechanical part could separate the sheet and printed pieces.
 Veneers are 3 mm aluminum and painted with matt black paint.
 The remaining parts are white PLA.
 3D printing has enabled us to design supports for air hotends connectors and a dedicated electronic board support.

 As you can see in the picture, they are arranged hotends back on the dedicated support and dangling into the receptacle contacts and avoid possible unintended burns.

 Once the check cycle is completed, a button allows you to switch sides and accelerate cooling fans for another cycle in the shortest time possible.

 One of the problems we found while designing this tool was that we had no way to graphically display the temperatures the microcontroller was reading.
 Of course, we were able to see the evolution of temperatures through the serial port but it was not quite a visual way.

 For this reason, we decided to make a mini Processing application that opens this serial port and graphs the temperatures in real-time.